AbhilashUnlink/redux-tutorial/README.md

 reportWebVitals();

 <h1>
-now clear App.js and write your ui like
+Clear App.js and write your ui like
 </h1>

 import { useDispatch, useSelector } from "react-redux";